Skip to main content

 Assign Memory

-Configure VM networking
+Configure the VM Networking

 Configure Networking